What Does the Bible Say About Psychology?

 10. James 1:5 – “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.”
 This verse suggests that seeking understanding and insight is valued and supported, a principle central to the pursuit of psychological knowledge.

-See also What Does the Bible Say About Letting Go of the Past?
+See also What Does the Bible Say About Failure?

 While the Bible may not explicitly discuss psychology, it offers profound insights into the human condition that align with psychological principles.
 Through its teachings on the mind, emotions, behavior, and relationships, Scripture provides a framework for understanding ourselves and others from a holistic perspective.
 It encourages a journey toward emotional and mental health that is grounded in spiritual truth, personal growth, and relational connection, showing that God’s view of humanity includes our psychological well-being.